TRIMETHYLGLYCINE OR TMG

 Glycine.
 Glycine is the smallest of the amino acids.
 This is important in subtle ways.
-It very in the formation of collagen, among other functions.
+It is very important in the formation of collagen, among other functions.
 Collagen is the most abundant protein in the human body and used for connective tissue such as tendons, ligaments, cartilage, arteries, veins, and most other similar structures.

+II.
 FUNCTIONS OF TMG

 TMG is useful for the body as a methyl donor.
 In addition, it has other uses when broken down into DMG and glycine, or transformed into SAMe or other compounds such as methionine.
 Let us discuss a few of these.